New India depends on technology, says Modi at 107th session of Indian Science Congress

 ''His government's focus on doubling the income of Our Annadaatas will not only bring prosperity to them but also transform Rural India in a big way,'' he said.

-Earlier on Thursday, Prime Minister met Karnataka Chief Minister BS Yediyurappa and Governor Vajubhai Vala at Raj Bhavan.
+Earlier on Thursday, Prime Minister met Karnataka Chief Minister B S Yediyurappa and Governor Vajubhai Vala at Raj Bhavan.

 Modi in Karnataka: Govt is ready to support scientists, innovators of the country, says PM Modi